Pit Boss Smoked Rack of Lamb

 Step 2: Preparing The Lamb

 Start by mixing the spices in a bowl for the rub.
-Then give the lamb rack a brush with oil and then apply your rosemary seasoning all over the lamb.
+Then, give the lamb rack an oil brush and apply your rosemary seasoning all over the lamb.

 Step 3: Smoking the Lamb Racks

-Place the rack directly on the grill or smoker rack, ensuring that the fat side is facing upward and as close to the heat source as possible and allow to sear.
-Then smoke it for approximately 10 minutes, then carefully move it farther away from the heat source to contain the smoking process.
+Place the rack directly on the grill or smoker rack, ensuring that the fat side is facing upward and as close to the heat source as possible, and allow it to sear.
+Then, smoke it for approximately 10 minutes and carefully move it farther away from the heat source to contain the smoking process.

 Cook until the internal meat probe hits 135°F (for medium rare).
 This should take about 45 min to 1 hour.